arcusmaximus/VNTranslationTools/README.md

 * Whale (.txt; append `--format=whale` to command line)
 * YU-RIS (.ybn)

-The tool can extract text into Excel spreadsheets (.xlsx), and reinsert text from Excel or Google Docs spreadsheets.
+The tool can extract text into Excel spreadsheets (.xlsx) or JSON files (.json), and reinsert text from Excel, JSON, or Google Docs spreadsheets.

 The command line syntax is as follows: